FunForks/Merge_Conflict/README.md

 1. Push your changes to your fork:
    `git push origin bug-fix`
 14. Go to your GitHub fork in your browser and click on the green Compare & Pull Request button that should have appeared.
-15. If you don't see this button:
+15. If you don't see this button, do one of the following:
     * Refresh the page
     * Ensure that the Pull Requests tab is active
     * Ensure that the `bug-fix` branch is selected.